-I didn’t.
-In fact, I decided then and there to completely kick IE 6 to the curb.
+After seeing my carefully crafted design explode on IE 6, I decided then and there to kick it to the curb.
+As in, I’m done.
+No more time wasted on support for dying browsers.
+And you know what?
 Immediately after making that decision, I felt as if a tremendous burden had been lifted off my shoulders.
-After a pleasant sigh of relief, I quickly dropped a few lines into the

 <!--[if !IE]><!--><link rel="stylesheet" type="text/css" media="screen" href="style.css"><!--<![endif]--> <!--[if gte IE 7]><link rel="stylesheet" type="text/css" media="screen" href="style.css" /><![endif]-->